Gymnocalycium monvillei: Description

 Gymnocalycium monvillei grows individually, rarely sprouting, with dark green, spherical to flattened spherical shoots, which reach heights of 6 to 8 centimeters with diameters of up to 20 centimeters and forms a massive taproot.
 As plants age, they sometimes become shorter and more columnar.
-The 10 to 17 wide, blunt ribs are clearly divided into humps with conspicuous chin-like projections.
-The areoles are oval and, in addition to the thorns, have a dirty-whitish wool felt.
+The 10 to 17 mm wide, blunt ribs are clearly divided into humps with conspicuous chin-like projections.
+The areoles are oval and, in addition to the spines, have a dirty-whitish wool felt.
 The strong, thick, slightly curved thorns are yellowish and have a reddish or purple base.
 There are one to four central spines up to 6 centimeters long, which can sometimes be missing.
 The 7 to 13 marginal spines are 3 to 4 centimeters long.

 The white, red-tinged, partially monoecious flowers reach a length of 3 to 8 centimeters and a diameter of 4 to 9 centimeters.
 The stamens are whitish with yellowish pollen, the style is whitish yellow.
 The spherical fruits are green to cloudy orange-red and reach a diameter of up to 2 centimeters.